Crown-Commercial-Service/digitalmarketplace-frontend-toolkit/data/README.md

 # Data folder

-Contains the HTML, CSS (Sass) and JavaScript used for the Github pages
+Contains the YAML used to generate the Github pages.